rpicard/explore-flask/3-environment.md

 * The Flask docs have a good section on instance folders: http://flask.pocoo.org/docs/config/#instance-folders }

+## Debugging

+### Debug Mode

+Flask comes with a handy feature called "debug mode."
+To turn it on, you just have to set `debug = True` in your development configuration.
+When it's on, the server will reload on coad changes and errors will come with a stack trace and an interactive console.

+{ WARNING: Take care not to enable debug mode in production.
+The interactive console enables arbitrary code execution and would be a massive security vulnerability if it was left on in the live site. }

+### Flask-DebugToolbar

 ## Summary

 * Use virtualenv to keep your application’s dependencies together.